Christina Bianco: Voice impressions and major television performances

-On May 5, 2016, Christina performed on The Meredith Vieira Show, Season 2, episode 124.
-Her segment was titled "The Woman With A Thousand Voices" and she performed Hello (Adele song) in the voices of various celebrities.
+On May 5, 2016, Bianco performed on The Meredith Vieira Show, Season 2, episode 124.
+Her segment was titled "The Woman With A Thousand Voices" and she performed "Hello" by Adele in the voices of various celebrities.
 Her accompanist for this was Brad Simmons.
-Christina also provided impression vocals for two episode 99 and 116.
+Bianco also provided impression vocals for episode 99 and 116.

-In the fall of 2018, Christina appeared on British television on the iTV series "The Imitation Game" alongside Debra Stephenson, Rory Bremner and Jon Culshaw.
+In the fall of 2018, Bianco appeared on British television on the ITV series The Imitation Game alongside Debra Stephenson, Rory Bremner and Jon Culshaw.